Skip to main content

 The architecture of wellness program regulation is a study in competing federal mandates and evolving legal interpretation.
 A significant area of friction exists between the Health Insurance Portability and Accountability Act (HIPAA), as amended by the Affordable Care Act (ACA), and the statutes enforced by the Equal Employment Opportunity Commission (EEOC) ∞ the Americans with Disabilities Act (ADA) and the Genetic Information Nondiscrimination Act (GINA).

-While HIPAA and the ACA established rules permitting substantial financial incentives for health-contingent wellness programs, the EEOC has historically viewed large incentives with skepticism, arguing they could render a program non-voluntary and therefore discriminatory under the and GINA.
+While HIPAA and the ACA established rules permitting substantial financial incentives for health-contingent wellness programs, the EEOC has historically viewed large incentives with skepticism, arguing they could render a program non-voluntary and therefore discriminatory under the ADA and GINA.

 What Is the Nature of the Regulatory Conflict?